Meet Adrienne Ross Scanlan

 I’m an award-winning author and a freelance developmental editor.

-As a freelance developmental editor, I work primarily with creative nonfiction writers.
 I am a graduate of the University of Washington’s Certificate in Editing program as well as Barbara Sjoholm’s course in developmental editing, and I’m a member of the Northwest Editors Guild (NWEG) and the Editorial Freelancers Association (EFA).

 From 2012 to 2017, I was the nonfiction editor of the Blue Lyra Review: A Literary Magazine of Diverse Voices, which celebrated four “notable essay” mentions in Best American Essays.
 Back issues are online, thanks to the Wayback Machine.